How to travel to South America after Covid-19. But first. We want to thank you.

 Airsiders - Berlin-based travel tech company developed this app to help passengers navigate airports and departure gates based on current protocols.
 Temperature checks and covid testing, as well as what amenities are available are incorporated into your plan to manage your airport connections.

-We're doing our part to help you travel again.
-Here are two important policies:
+We're doing our part to help you decide when to travel again:

 - Flexible booking.
 Adios Adventure Travel offers 100% risk-free cancellation for new bookings to Machu Picchu in 2021.
 We will give you a 100% full refund if you cancel for any reason up to 16 days prior to scheduled arrival.
 Follow this link to see more details about the offer.

-- Reschedule any trip without penalties.
-Ask about risk-free cancellation for trips to Machu Picchu up to 16 days prior to arrival
+- Reschedule any trip to Machu Picchu without penalties up to 16 days prior to arrival.

 Choose from any of our all-inclusive itineraries, or for independent travelers, you reserve your own hotels while we take care of the travel logistics to get to and from Machu Picchu, the Inca Trail or other activities.